076c/luau-ts/README.md

 # Luau TS

+[!IMPORTANT]
+> This transpiler / module is a W.I.P

 # What is this?
 This module provides a standard Luau Abstract Syntax Tree in TypeScript.
 It is designed to be used as a transpiler